Your refuse and recycling MUST be placed out for collection BEFORE 7:30am to guarantee pick up.

 What if I have too much glass for my crate?

 Our contractors will accept extra glass bottles but they must be in an official blue crate.
-These are available for $15 dollars at any of our service centres.
+These are available for $15 dollars at any of our offices.
 Alternatively, our refuse transfer stations all accept recycling at no charge.

 Recyclables at the Refuse Transfer Stations